valdimar94/BitCrow/README.md

 Running the setup script:
 ~~~~
 ./setup.sh config   // To configure the installers.
 ./setup.sh install  // Running the installers using configurations.
+./setup.sh settings // Open Ubuntu's settings windows for fast configuration.
-./setup.sh all     // Run config then install.
+./setup.sh all      // Run config, install and then settings.
 ~~~~

 ## Getting In Touch